SonyaCore/proc-top/README.md

 for webserver mode, you can pass port argument to set your own port. by default the port is 8080

+## Releases

+go to the releases page to download the right binary for your distribution

 ## Requirements

 - go1.18 or above is required.